thepassle/analyzer2/README.md

 ### Support

 `@custom-elements-manifest/analyzer` by default supports standard JavaScript, and _vanilla_ web components.
 Dedicated web component libraries can be supported through the use of plugins.
 Currently, support for LitElement, Stencil and Catalyst is provided in this project via plugins.
-You can enable them by using the CLI flags `--litelement`, `--stencil` and `--catalyst` respectively, or loading the plugin via your `custom-elements-manifest.config.js`.
+You can enable them by using the CLI flags `--litelement`, `--fast`, `--stencil` and `--catalyst` respectively, or loading the plugin via your `custom-elements-manifest.config.js`.

 **TL;DR:**
 - JavaScript